Senate Banking Hearing

 Finance: Regulator and Law Enforcement Perspectives on Reform.

-Our mission is to mature AI governance by turning principle into practice.
-Through expert-led education, we equip leaders across industry, policy, and academia to embed the framework of communal responsibility into their core operations, fostering an ecosystem of resilient and trustworthy AI.
+Our mission is to mature AI oversight governance by turning principle into practice.
+Through expert-led education, we equip leaders across industry, policy, and academia to establish the oversight programs, accountability structures, and assurance practices that embed communal responsibility into AI governance at the enterprise level.

 To address this crisis, the AI RegRisk™ Think Tank was formed—not by theorists, but by the architects of modern governance.
 Our authority is built on unparalleled, real-world experience.
 Our fellows are the senior leaders who have shaped and enforced regulations from within institutions like the Federal Reserve, the SEC, and HHS.
 This depth of practical knowledge allows us to provide guidance that is both visionary and grounded in the realities of execution.